BabylonJS/Documentation/content/extensions/CastorGUI/CastorGUI.md

 ---
-title: CastorGUI V2.0 (ECEMAScript 6)
+title: CastorGUI V2.0 (ECEMAScript 6) - Extension
 image:
 description: Library extension for displaying Castor GUI elements as a layer on top of the canvas.
 keywords: Castor, GUI, plugin, extension